ShaneByrne0963/dish-of-the-day/README.md

 ### The Home Page

 - This is the page the user is first presented with upon entering the website.
+It contains a short description of what the website does and what it's purpose is, accompanied by images of some of the finished recipes the website has to offer.
+- The description is broken up into smaller blocks of text of only 1-2 sentences to make the text easier to read

 ### The Menu Page